The relentless pursuit of perfection has led Lexus to consistently set new industry standards in design, engineering and construction.

 Following this process the decision was taken to purchase a Lexus IS F as it proved to capable of remaining exceptionally stable in high-speed operational environments, despite carrying the extra weight of £30,000 worth of on-board computers and operational equipment.

-The best way of experiencing the 5.0-litre V8 fitted to the new Lexus RC F is to get behind the wheel and drive it.
+Of course the best way of experiencing the 5.0-litre V8 fitted to the Lexus RC F is to get behind the wheel and drive it.

-But in this video, we set out to create the next best thing – hearing it for real using binaural recording technology.
-So grab the best pair of headphones you can find, turn up the volume and enjoy as we show you what the RC F sounds like – launched at top speed through a tunnel.
+But in the video embedded in the post linked to above, we set out to create the next best thing – hearing it for real using binaural recording technology.
+So grab the best pair of headphones you can find, turn up the volume and enjoy the experience of knowing what the RC F sounds like – launched at top speed through a tunnel.

 What are the chances?
-There are only 500 Lexus LFAs in the world, and fewer still Toyota 2000GTs.
+There were only 500 examples of the Lexus LFA produced, and fewer still Toyota 2000GTs.
 And yet, on a rare meeting of the two, they’re wearing the same outfit.
+When we spotted this great image of these two halo models coming face-to-face at Japanese Nostalgic Car, we just had to shout about it.

-LFA has been very much in the spotlight of late, not least because Jeremy Clarkson has commented that, “It’s the best car I’ve ever driven, it really is.”
-That trend looks set to continue if this eye-popping two-tone car is anything to go by.
+In fact, when this post was published back in 2013, the Lexus LFA had been very much in the spotlight, not least because Jeremy Clarkson had recently commented: “It’s the best car I’ve ever driven, it really is.”

 The Lexus RC F is a car engineered to flatter and improve a driver’s natural wheelmanship.
 Whether it’s blasting down an arrow-straight motorway or careering along a ribbon-like mountain pass, the high-performance coupe possesses such a breadth of talent that it remains in its element, wherever its nose is pointed.